Resources

 In this article:

-Would you share a room in your home today to avoid sharing the title of your house with your mortgage lender for longer than necessary?
-Homeowners across the U.S. are doing just that!
-They are opening their property to tenants to help pay bills or pay down their mortgage more quickly.
+Many homeowners wonder how they can avoid sharing the title of their house with their mortgage lender for longer than necessary.
+Homeowners across the U.S. are sharing a room in their home to do just that.
+They’re opening their property to tenants to help pay bills or pay down their mortgage more quickly.

-The rapid growth of the sharing economy (Uber, Airbnb, Dog Vacay, ZipCar, to name a few) legitimizes the idea of renting out a room in your home for extra cash.
-As military families, we're already pretty familiar with sharing: we borrow goods from the loan locker on base before our household goods arrive, we give our used moving boxes to the next military family PCSing, and we sometimes find ourselves in need of renting a room in another military family's home.
+The rapid growth of the sharing economy (Uber, Airbnb, Dog Vacay, ZipCar, as examples) legitimizes the idea of renting out a room in your home for extra income.
+Military families are already pretty familiar with sharing: they borrow goods from the loan locker on base before their household goods arrive, they give used moving boxes to the next military family PCSing, and they sometimes find themselves in need of renting a room in another military family's home.

-If you're renting out a room in your house, make sure to list your property type as "room" instead of a single family home or condominium to ensure those searching can find your room for rent.
+If you're renting out a room in your house and wondering how to find renters, be sure to list your property type as “room” instead of as a single-family home or condominium to ensure those searching can find your room for rent.
+Additionally, you can add “Room for Rent” to the thumbnail of your ad listing.

-1) What do I need to know about the legalities of a room for rent?
+1. What are the legalities of a room for rent?

-If this is your first time as a landlord, realizing there are laws about rooms for rent may come as a surprise.
-There are federal and local laws to consider, and they’re related to the marketing of your home, the lease, and the taxes you’ll have to pay on the income you’ve earned.
+For first-time landlords, realizing there are laws about rooms for rent may be surprising.
+There are federal and local laws to consider, and they’re related to the marketing of the home, the lease, and the taxes that will have to be paid on the income you’ve earned.

-You’ll want to invest in a state-specific landlord/tenant lease like those offered at U.S. Legal Forms.
-They cover each state and their specific rental agreement language.
-You may need to customize the wording to accommodate a room for rent vs. a house for rent.
-But, the major categories are covered, such as the application, lease, disclosures, termination notice for non-payment of rent, inventory reports, and salary verification.
+Invest in a state-specific landlord/tenant lease, such as those offered at U.S. Legal Forms.
+They cover each state and its specific rental agreement language.
+You may need to customize the wording to accommodate a room for rent versus a house for rent.
+However, the major categories are covered, such as the application, lease, disclosures, termination notice for non-payment of rent, inventory reports, and salary verification.

 Not only do state laws regarding rooms for rent differ across the country, but your local city, town, or municipality government could also have a say in how your business is operated.
-You should be on the lookout for how they govern occupancy, privacy, zoning laws, and even parking.
+Understand how they govern occupancy, privacy, zoning laws, and even parking.

 Federal Fair Housing Laws